aschuma/aws-ec2-socks-proxy/README.md

 ## Helper Scripts

+The following scripts are optional helper scripts.
+Only `./START.py`, `./STOP.py`, and `./STATUS.py`, mentioned above, are necessary for starting, stopping, and checking the status of the AWS EC2 infrastructure.

+The subsequent helper scripts provide additional functionality and may or may not be compatible with your operating system.
+They have been tested only on macOS.

 ### Configuration Manager

 This script is a configuration manager designed to handle multiple configuration files.
 The available configuration files should be stored in a directory called `configs`.
 The script allows you to list these configurations, select one, and create a symbolic link named `current-config.ini` that points to the selected configuration file.